MAHDC 2019 Symposium

 This year’s theme is Looking Back, Looking Forward: Considering Maryland’s Historic District Legacy and Future.

-There will be a Vendor Exhibition Hall with information about the services of contractors listed in the MAHDC Online Contractor Directory and other companies.
-National, state and local partners will also display information about their programs in the City of Frederick and Frederick County.
+There will be a Vendor Exhibition Hall with information about SuperGreen Solutions, Indowindow, the Symposium’s Principal Sponsor, and other partners, who will also display information about their programs in Maryland.

 The 2019 Annual Symposium will mark the 40th anniversary of MAHDC’s founding in Frederick in 1979 and also include the Association’s Annual Meeting.

-The African American Community Tour will follow in Frederick’s historic towncenter after the close of the symposium (space is limited to twenty-five and pre-registration will be required on the day of the symposium).
+The African American Community Tour will follow in Frederick’s historic towncenter after the close of the symposium (space is limited to twelve and pre-registration will be required on the day of the symposium).

 The Historic Trinity Chapel Across The Street From The ERUCC Church And Conference Center Will Be Open For Visits During The Day.